Non-Hermitian dynamics of a two-spin system with PT symmetry: Introduction

+Single spin systems are crucial for quantum computing, and observations on a $\mathcal{PT}$-symmetric single-spin system have been reported \cite{2019_Science_WuLiu}.
 An effective spin Hamiltonian is obtained in various physical systems.
-It is well-known that the possible quantum states for a single qubit can be represented on a Bloch sphere.
-Another example is a spin Hamiltonian obtained for qubits in an exciton polariton condensate, which are externally controllable by applied laser pulses and are coupled via a coherent tunneling term \cite{2020_NPJ_GhoshLiew}.
-Our analytical results could provide tools for a more complete and elegant description of the dynamics on the Bloch sphere in magnetic and other systems.
+An example is a spin Hamiltonian obtained for qubits in an exciton polariton condensate, which are externally controllable by applied laser pulses and are coupled via a coherent tunneling term \cite{2020_NPJ_GhoshLiew}.
+Finally, it is well-known that the possible quantum states for a single qubit can be represented on a Bloch sphere.
+Our analytical results on complex Hamiltonians could provide tools for a more complete and elegant description of the dynamics of interacting spins on the Bloch sphere in magnetic and other systems.

 The paper is organised as follows.
 In Sec.~\ref{sec:nonHermitian}, we give the formulation of a spin system using a complex functional.
-In Sec.~\ref{sec:twoSpins}, we give the complex functional for a system of two spins coupled by exchange.
+In Sec.~\ref{sec:twoSpins}, we give the complex function for a system of two spins coupled by exchange.
 In Sec.~\ref{sec:nonlinearOscillations}, we give analytically simple periodic solutions for the spin dynamics.
 In Sec.~\ref{sec:conservedQuantities}, we derive two conserved quantities and give their geometric meaning.
 Sec.~\ref{sec:conclusions} contains our concluding remarks.